When I was growing up, the first three things I remember hearing about Hawai’i were:

 30 years later, in 1901, The Pioneer Inn was built.
 If walls could talk, we would be listening.

-Besides Volcano House (built-in 1877) on the Big Island, the Pioneer Inn is the oldest hotel in Hawai’i that has been open with its operation uninterrupted.
+Besides Volcano House (built-in 1877) on the Big Island, the Pioneer Inn was the oldest hotel in Hawai’i that has been open with its operation uninterrupted.

-It started with 10 guest rooms and has 35 today.
+It started with 10 guest rooms and had 35 when it burned down.

 According to the Seattle Post-Intelligence, over the past 100 years, Pioneer Inn has hosted numerous people of fame, including Hawaiʻi’s last Queen, Liliʻuokalani, Mark Twain, Jack London, Sun Yat-sen, Jackie Kennedy, and author Tom Robbins.

-We will share some of the recent history of Lāhainā with you in Part 2.
+We will share some of the recent history of Lāhainā with you in Part 2 and a bit more about the fire.

 For today, we invite you to drift back in time, taking in the colorful past of Lāhainā we shared with you.
-Now you know the town’s fascinating history which is available as you walk down the Alanui Mō’ī or Kings Way.
-This historic jewel is a gift for our grandchildren’s’ grandchildren.
-And beyond.
+Now you know the town’s fascinating history which was available as you walk down the Alanui Mō’ī or Kings Way.
+And we are hopeful that the future hold the dream to rebuild in an even more historic way.
+Because this historic jewel has been a gift for our grandchildren’s’ grandchildren, and beyond and deserves to rise from the ashes.

 Writing and Graphic Design by Sugandha Ferro Black